GetStream/awesome-saas-services/README.md

 [Stream](https://getstream.io) - Don't re-invent the wheel feed; grow without worrying about the scalability, reliability and maintenance of your feeds.
 Save months of development headache and focus on what makes your app unique.

+[Scraper API](https://www.scraperapi.com) - Scraper API handles proxies, browsers, and CAPTCHAs for you, so you can scrape any web page with a simple API call.

 [Plaid](https://plaid.com) - Develop the future of financial services.
 Plaid enables applications to connect with users’ bank accounts.

 [GitHub](https://github.com) - How people build software.
 Millions of developers use GitHub to build personal projects, support their businesses, and work together on open source technologies.